|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 5: Tierra del Fuego, Beagle Channel

 Today we have a full day to explore Tierra del Fuego National Park.
-The day begins with a 1-hour walk along a beautiful coastal path before getting into our canoes to explore Lapataia Bay.
+The day begins with a 1-hour walk along a beautiful coastal path before getting into our rafts to explore Lapataia Bay.
 Lapataia Bay is a secluded fjord at the north of the Beagle Channel, and as such is surrounded by spectacular scenery.
-During our canoe journey, we can see a variety of wildlife and seabirds as we navigate the waters of the bay and its shoreline.
+During our raft journey, we can see a variety of wildlife and seabirds as we navigate the waters of the bay and its shoreline.

-Day 6: Penguin Rookery, Gable Island
+Day 6: Penguin Rookery, Martillo Island

 Day 7: To El Calafate

 This morning we have some time to soak up the adventurous atmosphere of Ushuaia before flying to El Calafate, the gateway to Patagonia.
 This afternoon, we will have time at leisure to explore this charming rural town.
 You may want to visit the Regional Museum and learn about the first settlers and the difficulties they had when they arrived in the area.
-Overnight in El Calafate.

 Day 8: Perito Moreno Glacier

 We begin our day at a look-out for some amazing panoramic views of the mountains and glaciers of Los Glaciares National Park in southwest Santa Cruz province.
-The Park is famous for the Perito Moreno Glacier, one of the many glaciers that make up the Southern Patagonia Ice Field; the world's third largest reserve of fresh water.
+The park is famous for the Perito Moreno Glacier, one of the many glaciers that make up the Southern Patagonia Ice Field, the world's third largest reserve of fresh water.

 Day 9: To Torres del Paine National Park